• Skip to primary navigation

 • Contact

-Rice bowls make for an easy and delicious meal.
-A Salmon rice bowl is versatile, healthy, and easy to modify.
-The best part is it can be on the table in under 30 minutes and with very minimal prep.
+Rice bowls make for an easy, delicious and a versatile meal.
+This salmon rice bowl is no exception - its healthy, easy to customize, and the best part, can be ready in under 30 minutes with minimal prep.

-I am really excited to share this Salmon Rice bowl recipe with you.
-It is what lunch or dinner dreams are made of.
-Simple, delicious, easy to prep, and completely customizable!
-No need to run out to the store to get an ingredient, just work with what you already have on hand.
-I'll even share some shortcuts I take when pressed on time (or just lazy 🤫).
+I am really excited to share this salmon bowl recipe with you!
+It is the perfect solution for a simple, flavorful, easy to prep, and customizable lunch or dinner.
+No need to run to the store - just work with what you have on hand.
+Plus, I'll include some handy shortcuts I use when I'm pressed for time (or just feeling lazy 🤫).

 Table Of Contents